Written by Chris Banyard

-For an application, the PhD cover letter should be approximately one A4 page in length (around 500 words).
+The cover/motivation letter for a PhD application should be approximately one A4 page in length, or around 500 words.
 If necessary, it can be a little longer but should not be longer than two pages.

 An academic cover letter should have a beginning, middle and end.

 The introduction should explain who you are, what you are applying for and how you started this application (i.e. where you heard about the PhD project, or if you have previously met the supervisor).
 You can also give a brief background about yourself and your research interests.

 The main body should cover your skills and achievements as a counterpart to the CV.
 This should present your convincing argument as to why you should be accepted for a PhD position.
 You can also present your ideas for your future research.